PracplayLLC/styleguide/csharp-style.md

     first.
 *   Class member ordering:
     *   Group class members in the following order:
-        *   Nested classes, enums, delegates and events.
+        *   delegates and events.
         *   Static, const and readonly fields.
         *   Fields and properties.
         *   Constructors and finalizers.
+	*   Factories.
         *   Methods.
+	*   Nested classes and enums.
     *   Within each group, elements should be in the following order:
         *   Public.
         *   Internal.